AustinBorger/ShadertoyVST/Documentation/GETTINGSTARTED.md

 ![](gui.PNG)

 The GUI for ShadertoyVST is pretty simple at the moment.
-The VST window is split up into three components:
+The VST window is split up into two tabs - the patch editor, and the visualization output.

+The patch editor is split up into three sections:
 - On the left-hand side you have the list of shaders.
 Each shader is assigned an ID and a file location.
 Buttons on the bottom allow you to load, delete, and reload shaders to the list.